ibm-cloud-docs/RegistryImages/ibm-backup-restore/index.md

     ```
     {: screen}

 4. Export the encryption key with the value from the `sub` key.
-Name the file encryption.asc.
+Name the file `encryption.asc`.

     ```
     gpg --export-secret-keys -a <SUB_KEY> > encryption.asc
     ```
     {: pre}

-    In this example, the sub key has the value *YYYYYYYY*
+    In this example, the sub key has the value `YYYYYYYY`.

     ```
     gpg --export-secret-keys -a YYYYYYYY > encryption.asc